-People with learning disabilities should be enabled to fulfill their full potential and be offered the opportunities to do so by providing relevant and comprehensive support.
-Offering choice, protection and equality in healthcare are essential to ensure they are afforded the same rights as the rest of the population
+People with learning disabilities should be enabled to fulfil their full potential and be offered the opportunities to do so by providing relevant and comprehensive support.
+Offering choice, protection and equality in healthcare are essential to ensure they are afforded the same rights as the rest of the population.

 The Department of Health commissioned a review to take a strategic overview and recommend what practical action can be taken to co-ordinate care, support and treatment for children and young people with complex needs (and behaviour that challenges) involving mental health problems and learning disabilities and/or autism.